 Damp, Condensation and Mould

-As your landlord we have responsibility to assess any damp and mould that is found in our homes and to agree with each customer the action that needs to be taken to resolve the problems.
-We’ve also put some tips together to help you with damp, condensation and mould below.
+As your landlord, we have responsibility to assess any damp and mould that is found in our homes.
+We’ll work with you to agree the action that needs to be taken to resolve the problems.

 We want to know of any homes that have damp, mould or condensation that we don’t know about.
 If you have any concern about your home, please call us today.
 We have specialist staff waiting to talk with you about your concerns, to work with you to agree the solution and then get it done.

-• Inadequate insulation in lofts or walls that can cause cold spots
+• Inadequate insulation in lofts or walls that can cause cold spots, leading to areas where damp is more likely to form.

 Rising Damp